mwflickner/cmsi488/homework1/README.md

 Explain why this choice was made.
 Also, give an abstract syntax tree for the expression -8 * 5 and explain how this is similar to and how it is different from the alternative of dropping the negation from Exp2 and adding - Exp5 to Exp4.

 ###Solution
+The negative sign is optional so adding negatives is the same as subtraction.
+This allows for comments to not be treated as expressions.
+If negation is required, it can be done using an addop.
+Dropping the negation from Exp2 and adding - Exp5 to Exp4 just multiplies by -1.

 <img src="https://github.com/mwflickner/cmsi488/blob/master/homework1/problem2ast.png" width="200">

 ##3.